akka/akka/akka-docs/src/main/paradox/testing.md

 @@@ div { .group-scala }
-* *Logging of message invocations on certain actors* This is enabled by a setting in the [Configuration]() — namely `akka.actor.debug.receive` — which enables the `loggable` statement to be applied to an actor’s `receive` function:
+* *Logging of message invocations on certain actors* This is enabled by a setting in the @ref:[Configuration](general/configuration.md#config-akka-actor) — namely `akka.actor.debug.receive` — which enables the `loggable` statement to be applied to an actor’s `receive` function:

 @@snip [TestkitDocSpec.scala]($code$/scala/docs/testkit/TestkitDocSpec.scala) { #logging-receive }

-If the aforementioned setting is not given in the [Configuration](), this method will pass through the given `Receive` function unmodified, meaning that there is no runtime cost unless actually enabled.
+If the aforementioned setting is not given in the @ref:[Configuration](general/configuration.md#config-akka-actor), this method will pass through the given `Receive` function unmodified, meaning that there is no runtime cost unless actually enabled.